The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 This is similar to how Ripple works, where Ripple is the name of the blockchain and XRP is the name of the cryptocurrency.

 The Cardano coin blockchain will also allow people to create smart contracts, just like the Ethereum blockchain.
 Smart contracts allow two or more people to enter an agreement without needing a third party, meaning that once pre-defined conditions have been met, everything else is automated.

 Like most other blockchains, Cardano is decentralized, meaning that it is not controlled by any single authority.
 Instead, transactions and smart contracts are verified by the community, who do so by contributing their computing power.
-However, Cardano does things differently to Bitcoin and Ethereum, which I will explain in more detail later.
+However, Cardano does things differently from Bitcoin and Ethereum (I will explain everything more detailed later).

 To help raise funds for the development of Cardano, the team raised $63 million during its ICO.
 Since then, the ADA coin has reached heights of $33 billion in market capitalization!

 Note: ICO stands for “Initial Coin Offering”.
 It is a way for cryptocurrency companies to raise funds.
 In the first three months of 2018 alone, more than $6 billion was raised in ICO’s!